Understanding Haitian Creole: Language or Dialect?

 Introduction to Haitian Creole

-Haitian Creole, often called Kreyòl Ayisyen, is a fascinating subject of linguistic study and cultural identity.
+Haitian Creole, often referred to as Kreyòl Ayisyen, is a fascinating subject of linguistic study and cultural identity.
 As the dominant language in Haiti, it is spoken by over 10 million people worldwide.
 Understanding whether Haitian Creole is a language or a dialect has been a topic of debate among linguists and scholars.
-To appreciate this unique form of communication, we must delve into its origins, structure, and the cultural significance it holds for Haitians.
+To appreciate this unique form of communication, we must delve into its origins, structure, and the cultural significance it holds for the Haitian people.

 The Origins of Haitian Creole